+Recently I heard the phrase “Christian Hedonism” and began to wonder what it meant.
 We were created with a desire to be happy.
 There is nothing wrong with this desire.
 We do not need to repress or deny it.
 The problem, however, is we are far too easily satisfied with the things of this world.
 We sell short, rather than holding out for the greater reward.

 Christian Hedonism is: God is most glorified in us when we are most satisfied in him. —John Piper

 We all make a god out of what we take the most pleasure in.
-Christian Hedonists want to make God their God by seeking after the greatest pleasure — pleasure in him. –John Piper
+Christian Hedonists want to make God their God by seeking the greatest pleasure — pleasure in him. –John Piper

 You were made for more.
 There is more.
 But will you believe it with all of your heart?
 Will you live it out with all of your might?

-When we dig deep into God’s Word, we quickly see that God’s way are counter-intuitive to our own.
+When we dig deep into God’s Word, we quickly see that God’s way is counter-intuitive to our own.
 His ways are different from the ways of this world.
 Here are just a few examples:

-- It is better to give than to receive.
 Acts 20:35, “In all things I have shown you that by working hard in this way we must help the weak and remember the words of the Lord Jesus, how he himself said, ‘It is more blessed to give than to receive.’

-- Heaven is real.
 John 20:29, “Jesus said to him, “Have you believed because you have seen me?
 Blessed are those who have not seen and yet have believed.”

-- God wants your joy to be full and complete.
 John 15:11, “These things I have spoken to you, that my joy may be in you, and that your joy may be full.”

 God wants you to be happy.
 He wants to be your greatest treasure.
 He wants to make your joy complete in Him.
 God is not about less satisfaction, less happiness, less joy…He is all about more.
-And the only way we will get there is by experiencing God in His Word and in prayer.
+And the only way we will get there is by experiencing God in His Word and prayer.

 Be honest with yourself today.
 Is God your greatest delight?
-Do you really want to know God more?
+Do you want to know God more?
 Spend some time reflecting and going to the throne room in prayer.